billthefarmer/diary/src/main/assets/help.md

 `@import url("file:///android_asset/styles.css");`, which should be on the first line.

+## Events
+You may add events to the calendar by adding lines to an entry which begin with an `@` character followed by a time and a title, like this:
+`@ 10:30 Dentist`.
+This will dispatch the event to the device calendar.
+The blank space between the `@` and the time is optional.

 ## Settings
 * **Use custom calendar** - Use custom calendar that shows diary entries rather than date picker calendar